HomeData IntegrationsSpreadsheets

 The table format consists of:

-- The top row represents the category name or variable name
+• The top row represents the dimension name or variable name

-- Each row below the top row represents a single category item
+• Each row below the top row represents a single dimension item

-- The first column must contain the primary category.
-Additional columns will contain mapped categories, unmapped categories, or variables:
+• The first column must contain the primary dimension.
+Additional columns will contain mapped dimensions, unmapped dimensions, or variables:

-- Mapped Categories: The first row must have the name of the category being mapped from and the name of the category being mapped to, in the following format: [from category] > [to category]
+1. Mapped Dimensions: The first row must have the name of the dimension being mapped from and the name of the dimension being mapped to, in the following format: [from dimension] > [to dimension]

-- The arrow (">") is important - it's how Causal distinguishes between a normal category column, and a category mapping column!
-This is equivalent to linking categories in Causal, except that you cannot modify the link from within Causal in this case.
+• The arrow (">") is important - it's how Causal distinguishes between a normal dimension column, and a dimension mapping column!
+This is equivalent to linking dimensions in Causal, except that you cannot modify the link from within Causal in this case.

-- Unmapped Categories: The first row will contain the name of the category and each row contains a category item.
+2. Unmapped Dimensions: The first row will contain the name of the dimension and each row contains a dimension item.

-- It is rare that you will use unmapped -- or nested -- categories in the table format
+• It is rare that you will use unmapped -- or nested -- dimensions in the table format

-- Variables: The first row will contain the name of the variable and all subsequent rows will contain the values, whether it's a date or a number, for the associated category item.
+3. Variables: The first row will contain the name of the variable and all subsequent rows will contain the values, whether it's a date or a number, for the associated dimension item.

 In our example snip above: